FabricGenomics/omicia_api_examples/README.md

 - To launch an exome report you will need to specify a genome ID (or null), assay type, and a filter ID.
   Use the :ref:`create_report` endpoint to create a report in the queue.
 This action can be performed as soon as a successful genome upload is complete, and need not wait for annotation.
-The new report is queued in a "Waiting" state, and the Opal application will submit the report for processing as soon as the annotation finishes.
+The new report is queued in a "Waiting" state, and the Fabric Enterprise application will submit the report for processing as soon as the annotation finishes.
 For exomes this step will take several minutes.